Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-2021-2.md

-# Upgrading to version 2021.2 of the Universal Render Pipeline
+# Upgrading to version 12 of the Universal Render Pipeline

 This page describes how to upgrade from an older version of the Universal Render Pipeline (URP) to version 12.0.x.

 ## Upgrading from URP 11.x.x

-1. No upgrade steps are required to upgrade from 11.x.x to URP 2021.2.
+* URP 12.0.x does not have breaking changes compared with URP 11.x.x.
+To upgrade URP to version 12.0.x, install the new version of the package, no upgrade steps are required.

 ## Upgrading from URP 10.0.x–10.2.x